In a nutshell

 Cavendish Bridge

-Day tour through the east
+Day Trip through the East of Mauritius

-Small dream islands off the coast of Mauritius
+Small Dream Islands off the Coast of Mauritius

 Ile aux Cerfs